barebox/barebox/Documentation/devel/project-ideas.rst

 Skills: C (Basics), Javascript/Web-assembly, Browser-Profiling.
 Difficulty: Medium

-While Linux and Linux userspace can be quite generic with respect to the hardware it runs on, the bucket needs to stop somewhere: barebox needs detailed knowledge of the hardware to initialize it and to pass this along information to Linux.
-JSBarebox removes the hurdle of porting barebox to a new board, for new users who are only interested in trying it out: The browser runs Tinyemu, a virtual machine in which barebox executes as if on real hardware and the user can manipulate the (virtual) hardware from the barebox shell and learn about barebox
+While Linux and Linux userspace can be quite generic with respect to the hardware it runs on, the buck needs to stop somewhere: barebox needs detailed knowledge of the hardware to initialize it and to pass this information along to Linux.
+JSBarebox removes the hurdle of porting barebox to a new board, for new users who are only interested in trying it out: The browser runs TinyEMU, a virtual machine in which barebox executes as if on real hardware and the user can manipulate the (virtual) hardware from the barebox shell and learn about barebox
 conveniences: barebox.org/demo/